 bar.yaml, which refers to

-local snapshot file can refer to a remote snapshot file (available via
+can refer to a remote snapshot file (available via an HTTP(S) URL).

 In addition to acting as a pure correctness mechanism, the design of a lock file given here also works as a performance improvement.
 Instead of requiring that all snapshot files be fully parsed on each Stack invocation, we can store information in the lock file and bypass parsing of the additional files in the common case of no changes.